zmcartor/CoreKitty/README.md

 "Cat"egory for Core Data 'findBy' accessors

 ### Why ?
 Writing Core Data lookup boilerplate is a bummer.
 The *findBy<fieldname>* methods from other dynamic languages make data lookup easy.
-Other frameworks exist for smoothing over Core Data, however I wanted something easy and lightweight.
+A single category provides simple but powerful enhancements which make finding and sorting enities less of an NSHassle.

 Also Metaprogramming in ObjC is fun! :frog: